pensjonatus/flash-fiction/blog/darker.md

 ---
-title: 'Darker'
+title: Darker
 date: '2012-03-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hey, you got a minute?"
 Bill was standing at the entrance to her cubicle.
 She